 One of our greatest strengths is the willingness and ability to adapt.
 Many workers are now accustomed to working flexibly and enjoy the many perks that come with it.

 When lockdown began, it left many businesses scrambling to accommodate remote working, but now 72 per cent of decision makers now believe their business can adequately support their staff when working remotely.
 Lockdown has been an opportunity for business leaders to implement new processes, communication tools and software to future proof their business.
-Popular remote working tools available today such as screen share and video calls has the benefit of not always being in the same room as one another in order to see results.
-Even large-scale business events can be held virtually with the use of webinars.

 What does this all mean in a post lockdown world?
 It means it’s going to be tougher to get employees to commit to the traditional 9-5 work schedule, commutes, and all when they’ve had a taste of flexible working.
 Initial concerns around flexible working had lack of productivity at the forefront.
 Now that it’s become a reality, that concern has in large part been proven wrong.
 Workers are now aware that they can still be productive, if not more so when they’re allowed to work flexibly.